-It was on the first day of summer vacation that my life changed.
+It was on the first day of summer vacation that Hitomi Yukimura's life changed.
 It happened on a Saturday.
-I woke up feeling warm, and giddy, and just a little bit smug.
-No summer school for me this year - unlike the poor saps that didn't pass their finals.
+She woke up feeling warm, and giddy, and just a little bit smug.
+No summer school for her this year - unlike the poor saps that didn't pass their finals.
 No more cramming frantically for tests.
 No teachers.
 No early nights.
 No timetables.
 No stress, for three glorious months.
-The summer stretched out in front of me, seeming endless and full of possibilities.
+The summer stretched out in front of her, seeming endless and full of possibilities.

-Sunlight was streaming in the window, turning the hangings around my bed gold.
-I stretched, pushed them aside and eased out of bed slowly.
+Sunlight was streaming in the window, turning the hangings around her bed a beautiful golden colour.
+She stretched, pushed them aside and eased out of bed slowly.

-"Morning sweetheart," I heard a familiar voice say.
-I turned my head to find Mama standing in the doorway, her arms folded, and a soft smile on her face.
-It was bad enough to be small, slight, and dark-haired - to look almost exactly like one of the tiny fairies I used to read about when I was a kid - but to have a mother who was tall, blonde, and Alfred Hitchcock's ideal version of a heroine?
+"Morning sleepy head," a voice said teasingly from behind her.
+Hitomi turned her head to find her mother standing in the doorway, with a soft smile on her face.
+It was bad enough to be small, slight, and dark-haired - to look almost exactly like one of the tiny fairies she used to read about when she was a kid - but to have a mother who was tall, blonde, and Alfred Hitchcock's ideal version of a heroine?
 That was just evil.
-I did share one thing in common with my mother; we both had the same eyes; cornflower blue, with very dark lashes.
+Hitomi did share one thing in common with her mother; they both had the same eyes; cornflower blue, with very dark lashes.

-"Morning Mama," I answered with a smile, standing and crossing the room to give her a hug.
+"Morning Mama," Hitomi answered with a smile, standing and crossing the room to give her a hug.

-"This is nice," she laughed as I breathed in her scent; her favourite floral perfume and ironed clothes smell.
+"This is nice," Mika laughed as her daughter breathed in her scent; her favourite floral perfume and ironed clothes smell.
 "I can't remember the last time you hugged me."

-"A few weeks ago," I mumbled into her shoulder, "I was up to my eyeballs in studying."
+"A few weeks ago," the teen mumbled into her shoulder, "I was up to my eyeballs studying."

-"True," she conceded, running a hand through my hair once, "But you need a dose of hugs a day the same as me.
+"True," she conceded, running a hand through tousled dark hair, "But you need a dose of hugs a day the same as me.
 Who'd you hug?"

 "Your father of course!" she laughed, pulling away.
-"Now, Aika called and said she was coming over in an hour, so you get dressed, and I'll help Papa make the breakfast before he burns the house down.
+"Now, Aika called and said she was coming to pick you up soon, so you get dressed and I'll help Papa make breakfast before he burns the house down.
 Again."

-"'Kay," I grinned.
-She shut my door, and I disappeared into the bathroom, praying Papa hadn't used up all the hot water.
-He didn't, for once, so I enjoyed a long, hot shower.
-Deciding I'd have enough time to repaint my nails, I headed back to my room and plopped myself in front of my vanity.
-Grabbing a holder, I placed my hair up into a messy bun before I began to systematically remove my old nail polish; a warm apricot colour.
-Glancing at the bottles of nail polish I had, I plucked up the one I found most appealing at the moment – silver.
-Neatly, I put on two coats of the pale colour before I went over it with a quick-drying clear coat.
-Blowing on my nails, I gingerly took down my hair and ran a brush through it several times till I was sure all the tangles were gone.
-I tied it back into a ponytail, and then got dressed into a pair of shorts, a white camisole top, and my tennis shoes.
+"'Kay," she grinned.
+Mika shut the door, and Hitomi made a beeline for the bathroom, praying her parents hadn't used up all the hot water.
+They didn't (for once), so she enjoyed her shower.
+Deciding she'd have enough time to repaint her nails, Hitomi headed back to her room and plopped in front of her vanity.
+Grabbing a holder, she placed her hair up into a messy bun before she began systematically removing her old nail polish; a soft grey.
+Glancing at the bottles of nail polish she had, she plucked up the one she found most appealing at the moment – peach.
+Neatly, Hitomi put on two coats of the warm colour before she went over it with a quick-drying clear coat.
+Blowing on her nails, she gingerly took down her hair and ran a brush through it several times till she was sure all the tangles were gone.
+She tied it back into a ponytail, and then got dressed into a pair of tan-coloured cut-offs, a striped peach cami, and her new flip-flops.

 "Hitomi!
 Breakfast!"
-Mama shouted.
-I wandered downstairs into the kitchen where I sat at the kitchen table and stretched.
-Something furry rubbed around my ankles.
-I glanced down.
+Mika shouted.
+Hitomi wandered into the kitchen and sat at the kitchen table, popping a kink in her shoulder.
+Something furry rubbed around her ankles.

-"Morning Buyo," I murmured, scratching the cat behind its ears.
-Papa snorted from behind his newspaper.
+"Morning Buyo," she grinned, reaching down to scratch the cat behind its ears.
+Daiki snorted from behind his newspaper.

 "I still don't know why we let you name the cat Buyo," he commented, taking a sip of his coffee.
-I rolled my eyes.
+Hitomi rolled her eyes.

 "I was eleven, papa.
-And in the middle of my Inuyasha phase," I reminded him as Mama scooped my breakfast onto a plate.
+And in the middle of my Inuyasha phase," she reminded him as Mika placed her breakfast onto a plate.
 "Good morning to you too."

 "Morning," he said absently, turning the page.

-"Dig in," Mum advised, putting an omelette in front of me.
+"Dig in," Mika advised, setting the plate in front of her daughter.
 "Papa and I are going out to a work function tonight - do you want Aika to sleep over?"

 "I won't be here.
-I'm staying at Aika's beach house for a couple of weeks, remember?
-I reminded her, taking a sip of orange juice.
+I'm staying at Aika's beach house for a couple of weeks, remember?"
+Hitomi reminded her mother, taking a sip of orange juice.

-"Oh, god, I forgot.
+"Oh no, I forgot.
 Will there be adult supervision?"
-Mama worried, nibbling her lip.
+Mika worried, nibbling her lip.

-"Jeez, mama.
+"Wow, mama.
 Middle-aged much?"
-I laughed as I cut into the omelette.
+Hitomi laughed as she cut into her omelette.

-"I suppose."
-She picked up her purse and keys before looking at me worriedly.
+"Well, all right then."
+She picked up her purse and keys before looking at her daughter worriedly.
 "Just promise me you'll call every couple of days."

-"Aww, come on mama!"
-I groaned as she held up a hand.
+"Oh, come on mama!"
+Hitomi groaned as her mother held up a hand.

-"Just humour me," she said as Papa stood and pulled on his jacket, "We worry about you.
+"Just humour me," she said as Daiki stood and pulled on his jacket, "We worry about you.
 That's what we're supposed to do."

-"Sure, sure," I mumbled as she kissed my cheek, "Bye mama.
+"Sure, sure," Hitomi mumbled as her mother kissed her cheek, "Bye mama.
 Bye papa."

-"Bye sweetheart," they chorused, before the door clicked shut and I was alone.
+"Bye sweetheart," they chorused, before the door clicked shut and Hitomi was alone.

-Humming softly to myself, I quickly finished my meal and even washed the dishes when I was done, before feeding Buyo and heading back upstairs to pack for summer vacation.
-After shutting my bedroom door, I wandered over to my closet and grabbed my school bag, feeling relieved I'd emptied it out last night as I dumped it on my bed.
-Knotting a bandanna in my hair, I started darting back and forth between the closet and the bed with clothes and accessories, before stretching and sitting down at the vanity table I rarely used.
+Humming softly, she quickly finished her meal and washed the dishes when she was done, before feeding Buyo and heading back upstairs to pack.
+After shutting her door, she wandered over to her closet and grabbed her school bag, feeling relieved she'd emptied it out last night as she dumped it on the bed, darting back and forth between the closet and the bed with clothes and accessories, before stretching and sitting back down at her vanity.

-She's my best friend.
-We'd been friends ever since kinder-garden, when the boys had been pulling my pigtails and teasing me.
-In the playground, they ganged up on me like hounds around a fox - until Aika saw what was happening.
+They'd been friends ever since kindergarden, when the boys had been pulling Hitomi's pigtails and teasing her.
+In the playground, they ganged up on her like hounds around a fox - until Aika saw what was happening.
 Even at the age of five, she'd had a mean right hook.
-She'd exploded into the group, slapping faces, pinching arms and kicking shins until the boys went running - which had been hilarious since she'd been dressed in an oh-so-frilly pink and white checked dress.
-Then she'd turned to me, her grey eyes bright.
+She'd exploded into the group, slapping faces, pinching arms and kicking shins until the boys went running.
+Then she'd turned to Hitomi, her grey eyes bright.

 "Want to be friends?"

-"Hey, Tomi!" she greeted, bobbing her newly dyed scarlet head at me, "You ready to go?"
+"Morning!" she greeted, bobbing her scarlet head at her friend, "You ready to go?"

-"Yeah, just let me lock the door and grab my bag," I answered, smiling.
-Darting back upstairs, I hoisted my school bag over my shoulders and shut my bedroom door before sliding down the banister.
-Grinning at Aika's 'look', I got the spare key, locked the door, and hid it behind the drainpipe.
+"Sure, just let me get my bag," Hitomi answered, smiling.
+Darting back to her room, she hoisted her bag over her shoulders and shut her door before making her way down the hall.
+Grinning at Aika's 'look', she locked the door and hid the key.

 "So, how have you been?"
-Aika asked, swinging her Jack Skellington bag carelessly as we walked.
+Aika asked, swinging her tote bag carelessly as they walked.
 "Any news?"

-"Nope," I answered, fanning myself.
-It was fairly hot for early morning.
+"Nope," Hitomi answered, fanning herself.
+It was quite humid for mid-morning.

 "Nothing interesting what-so-ever has happened?"

-"It's nice," I answered, turning the bottle over to read the name, "Moody Blue.
-I need to buy a tube of this."
+"It's pretty," Hitomi answered, turning the bottle over to read the name, "Blue my mind.
+I need to buy a bottle of this."